Idnan/bash-guide/README.md

 </table>

 ### a. `ssh`
-ssh (SSH client) is a program for logging into a remote machine and for executing commands on a remote machine.
+ssh (SSH client) is a program for logging into and executing commands on a remote machine.
 ```bash
 ssh user@host
 ```